ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/start/installation/deployment-considerations.markdown

 ## Running RavenDB

 On Windows, RavenDB is usually run as a service.
 Make sure that the user running the RavenDB service has permissions to the RavenDB directory and the specified data directory.
 You can setup RavenDB as a service using the `setup-as-service.ps1` script.
+You can uninstall it with the script `uninstall-service.ps1`.

 On Linux, you'll typically run RavenDB as a daemon.
 The `install-daemon.sh` can handle the daemon registration for you (Ubuntu only).